 Only one question is added to each ballot.
 Each vote during a meeting is counted and reported on separately.
 Therefore each MeetingVote can only represent one question.

 Voters access each ballot from the Meeting Page and the Meeting Page URL can be customized by you.
-Edit your Organization Key to create a meaningful URL your voters can easily remember.
+Edit your Organization Key to create a meaningful URL that voters can easily remember.